chrislearn/dora/examples/mcp-host/README.md

-# Dora openai echo example
+# Dora Openai MCP Host Example

 This is a quick example to showcase how use the `dora-openai-server` to receive and send back data.